 An antioxidant, astaxanthin is said to have many health benefits.
 It’s been linked to healthier skin, endurance, heart health, joint pain, and may even have a future in cancer treatment.

 As you may be aware, antioxidants are good for you.
 Astaxanthin’s antioxidant properties provide the main source of the health claims and benefits of the supplement, particularly when used to help treat cancer.

-It’s been linked to improved blood flow, and lowering oxidative stress in smokers and overweight people.
-A comparison study of astaxanthin and other carotenoids showed that it displayed the highest antioxidant activity against free radicals.
+It’s to improved blood flow, and lowering oxidative stress in smokers and overweight people.
+A of astaxanthin and other carotenoids showed that it displayed the highest antioxidant activity against free radicals.

 The high cost of purified astaxanthin has limited its use in further studies and cancer treatments.

 Astaxanthin can be used topically to promote healthy skin.
 A 2012 study showed that combining topical and oral doses of astaxanthin can help to smooth wrinkles, make age spots smaller, and help maintain skin moisture.
 There were positive results in both men and women, but more study is needed to confirm these findings.